U.S. Supreme Court divided over public funds for religious schools

 The ruling in the case, expected by the end of June, could narrow the separation of church and state.

+Some conservative justices expressed sympathy for the challengers, suggesting that excluding religious schools from the tax credit program amounts to impermissible discrimination.
+Liberal justices noted that there was no discrimination because the entire program had been struck down.

+Chief Justice John Roberts emerged as the possible pivotal vote in what will likely be a closely divided case, asking questions that reflected both the concern for public education and for the protection of religious people.
+Roberts is doing double duty, also presiding over President Donald Trump’s impeachment trial in the U.S. Senate.

 Outside the court ahead of the arguments, a handful of protesters rallied, holding signs promoting secular values such as “Keep church and state separate” and “No tax dollars for religious schools.”
-A long line of people formed to get in to hear the arguments.

 Churches and Christian groups in the United States have pushed for years to expand access to public dollars for religious schools and places of worship, testing the limits of secularism in the United States.